Ivry-Sasson/Portfolio-Optimization-and-Risk-Tool/README.md

 [LinkedIn](https://linkedin.com/in/ivry-sasson) | ivrysasson@gmail.com

 ## Acknowledgments
-Built with assistance from Claude (Anthropic) as an AI pair programming tool.
+Built with assistance from Claude as an AI pair programming tool.